Statutory interpretation: Textual canons

-Items not on the list are impliedly assumed not to be covered by the statute or a contract term.
+Items not on a list are impliedly assumed not to be covered by the statute or a contract term.
 However, sometimes a list in a statute is illustrative, not exclusionary.
-This is usually indicated by a word such as "includes" or "such as".
-This canon, Expressio unius for short, may exclude everything listed of the same type as the things listed, without excluding things of a different type.
-In order to properly execute this canon, you must find the normative baseline, and determine whether the gap runs through the normative basis, or falls outside of it.
+This is usually indicated by a word such as "including" or "such as".
+This canon, also called expressio unius for short, may exclude everything listed of the same type as the things listed, without excluding things of a different type.
+In order to properly execute this canon, one must find the normative baseline and determine whether the excluded terms would be included within the normative baseline or fall outside of it.
 This canon is not favored by most scholars, lawyers, or judges.